Determining magnetic field strength as a function of current in Helmholtz coils

 DOI:

-This experiment looks into the relationship between the strength of the magnetic field produced by two Helmholtz coils and the current passing through them.
-A 100 Ohm, 1.8 A rheostat is used to link the Helmholtz coils to a variable power source (0-20V, 0-5A) while keeping them firmly fastened.
-The magnetic field at the coils' center is carefully measured by a digital Teslameter equipped with a Hall probe while the current is gradually changed.
-A digital multimeter with several working modes makes data collecting easier and guarantees accurate results.
-It is possible to empirically validate theoretical predictions by charting magnetic field strength against current.
-Strict safety procedures, such as temperature monitoring and safe electrical connections, are followed during the experiment.
-To guarantee alignment and stability, Helmholtz coils are fastened to a sturdy core assembly utilizing supports, clamps, and rods.
-The calibration factor and the horizontal flux density as a function of coil current are calculated as part of the setup.
-The measurement of the angle between the coil axis and the "north/south" direction is made possible by the maximum needle deflection at 4 A.
+This study investigates the correlation between the magnetic field strength generated by two Helmholtz coils and the current passing through them.
+Utilizing a 100 Ohm, 1.8 A rheostat, the Helmholtz coils are connected to a variable power source (0-20V, 0-5A), ensuring stable positioning.
+The magnetic field at the center of the coils is precisely measured using a digital Teslameter with a Hall probe, as the current is incrementally adjusted.
+A digital multimeter, equipped with multiple operational modes, facilitates data collection and ensures accuracy.
+The empirical validation of theoretical predictions is achieved by plotting magnetic field strength against current.
+Adherence to stringent safety protocols, such as temperature monitoring and secure electrical connections, is maintained throughout the experiment.
+Helmholtz coils are mounted on a robust core assembly using supports, clamps, and rods to ensure alignment and stability.
+The experimental setup includes the calculation of the calibration factor and the horizontal flux density as a function of coil current.
+Additionally, the maximum needle deflection at 4 A allows for the measurement of the angle between the coil axis and the "north/south" direction.

 Downloads